keu/docs/software_versioned_docs/version-0.28/ac-support-policy.md

 - The Astronomer Support team is not obligated to answer questions regarding an Airflow Deployment that is running that version.
 - New Airflow Deployments cannot be created with that version of AC.
 Unsupported versions will _not_ render as an option in the Deployment creation process from the Software UI, API, or CLI.
-- The latest version of the Astronomer CLI will show a warning if a user pushes a Docker image to Astronomer that corresponds to that version.
+- In the latest version of the Astro CLI,  a warning appears when a user pushes a Docker image to Astronomer that corresponds to that version.

-To ensure reliability, service will not be interrupted for Astronomer Deployments running a version of AC that is no longer supported.
-Unsupported versions will also continue to be available for local development and testing via the Astronomer CLI.
+To ensure reliability, service is not interrupted when Astronomer Deployments are running unsupported versions of AC.
+You can use the Astro CLI to access unsupported AC versions for local development and testing.

 ### End of Maintenance Date